AntonioDevTech/Alfano-Portfolio-MCC/README.md

 ---

 ## 📖 Executive Summary
-This repository houses the full source code for two production-grade engineering projects:
+This repository contains the source code for two distinct engineering challenges I tackled where I had to bridge the gap between low level hardware control and high level cloud architecture.
-1.  **The Miner Control Center (MCC):** A desktop telemetry engine designed for high-frequency ASIC hardware management.
-2.  **Full-Stack Cloud Portfolio:** A cloud-native .NET 8 web application orchestrated via Terraform.

-**Status Update:** After successfully troubleshooting a critical SQL connectivity blockage ("Error 40"), the cloud portfolio was successfully deployed and is now **active and live at [titanalfapro.org](https://titanalfapro.org)**.
+First is the **Miner Control Center (MCC)** where I had to build a desktop telemetry engine designed for high frequency ASIC hardware management.
+The challenge was that standard web interfaces are too slow for real time monitoring so I had to reverse engineer the hardware protocols to get the speed I needed.

+Second is the **Full-Stack Cloud Portfolio** which is a cloud native web application.
+I didn't want a basic setup so I used Terraform to automate the infrastructure on Azure and had to engineer a custom tunnel solution to get my local development environment talking to the cloud database securely.

 ---

 ## 🏗️ Architecture Diagram
-The diagram below illustrates the dual-nature of this repository.
-It visualizes how the **MCC** bypasses HTTP to speak raw TCP to hardware, and how the **Web Portfolio** utilizes a secure Ngrok tunnel to bridge local development with enterprise Azure resources.
+The diagram below illustrates the dual nature of this repository.
+It visualizes how the MCC bypasses standard HTTP protocols to speak raw TCP directly to the hardware for speed, and how the Web Portfolio utilizes a secure Ngrok tunnel to bridge local development with enterprise Azure resources.

 ```mermaid
 graph TD